smontanari/code-forensics/README.md

 ```
 $ gulp <analysis-task-name> [parameters]
 ```
+See [below](#task-usage-information) how to learn about any available task parameter.

+**Note: it is highly recommended to specify a time interval for any analysis**.
+If not, **code-forensics** will attempt to analyse the git commits for the current date only, most likely resulting in empty or near empty reports.
+You can specify a time interval via command line parameters or through the configuration file.
+Please refer to the [provided documentation](https://github.com/smontanari/code-forensics/wiki).

 #### List analysis tasks
 To print the list of all the top level analysis tasks: